Wild Atlantic Experience

 - Full Irish breakfast daily

-- Admissions to: Kilbeggan Distillery, Doolin to Aran Ferry, Jaunting Car ride through Killarney National Park , Kissane Sheep Farm, Rock of Cashel, Titanic Experience, Giant's Causeway, Walking tour of Derry, Florence Court, Slane Distillery, Arigna Mines
+- Admissions to: Kilbeggan Distillery, return Doolin to Aran Ferry, Jaunting Car ride through Killarney National Park , Kissane Sheep Farm, Gaelic Roots Traditional Irish Show, Rock of Cashel, Titanic Centre, Giant's Causeway, Arigna Mines

 - Cruise to the Aran Islands & view the Cliffs of Moher from the sea

 - Visit Titanic Belfast - recently voted Europe's Leading Tourist Attraction